 You won’t be able to power much else in the home, but your window AC should work just fine.

 If you instead used the Champion 3400-Watt Dual Fuel generator with its 3,400 starting watts and 3,100 running watts, you would have enough power to run your window AC as well as a few other things.

 The numbers in that example were on the high side for window AC units.
 Many smaller window air conditioners only need 500-700 running watts.

 Even the smallest capacity generators should be able to handle the AC’s load.

 Even the Sportsman 1000-Watt Inverter Generator with its 1,000 starting watts and 800 running watts would be up to the job with a little room to spare to power something else.

-No matter the size of your AC unit, though, it’s important that you know the actual numbers and don’t just guess or assume.
+Regardless of the size of your AC unit, it’s vital that you know the actual numbers and don’t just guess or assume.

 When you lose power during hot weather, the two top priorities for most people are running the refrigerator and the air conditioner.
 Whether you have a central AC or a window AC unit, you should be able to power them with your portable generator.

-However, it’s absolutely vital that you make sure of this before trying it.
+However, you must make sure of this before trying it.

-You need to know both the starting and running watts the AC requires and you need to make sure those numbers fit within the generator’s starting and running wattage capacity.
+You need to know both the starting and running watts the air conditioner requires.
+Make sure those numbers fit within the generator’s starting and running wattage capacity.